niebert/Handlebars4Code/src/readme/acknowledgement.md

 ## Acknowledgement
 Special thanks to the following individual developers and teams of OpenSource JavaScript projects:
 * [HandleBars](http://handlebarsjs.com/) the code generation in Javascript was developed by Yehuda Katz.
 * [JSON-Editor](https://github.com/jdorn/json-editor) by Jeremy Dorn.
 The JSON Editor takes a JSON Schema and uses it to generate an HTML form.
-The JSON-Editor is partially used to edit JSON file of the [JavascriptClassCreator Project](https://niebert.github.io/JavascriptClassCreator) `JSCC`.
+The JSON-Editor is partially used to edit JSON file of the [ClassEditorUML](https://niebert.github.io/ClassEditorUML) `UML` for Javascript.
-The JSON-Editor of Jeremy Dorn has full support for JSON Schema version 3 and 4 and can integrate with several popular CSS frameworks (bootstrap, foundation, and jQueryUI).
-This would lead to major code reduction of `JSCC` .
-Refactoring of `JSCC` would make more use of the JSON-Editor features.
-Check out an interactive demo (demo.html): http://jeremydorn.com/json-editor/
 * Developer [Mihai Bazon](http://lisperator.net/) create UglifyJS, a great tool to handle and parse Javascript Code and minify the Javascript code (see [Source Code of UglifyJS](https://github.com/mishoo/UglifyJS2)).
 * The wrapper for UglifyJS is written [Dan Wolff](http://danwolff.se/).
 His UglifyJS-Online example is used to minify/compress the exported Javascript code of generated JS Classes (For Online Example of the [UglifyJS-Wrapper](https://skalman.github.io/UglifyJS-online/) see source code on https://github.com/Skalman/UglifyJS-online for the Online-Version of the Wrapper.
 * Developers of ACE Code Editor https://ace.c9.io (Javascript Editing uses the Editor in iFrames)